-Lifco's Annual General Meeting in Stockholm on 29 April 2022 was attended by 678 shareholders representing 81.8 per cent of the number of shares and 88.6 per cent of the total number of votes.
-Under the temporary law on exemptions to facilitate the holding of general meetings of businesses and associations, the shareholders had also been offered the opportunity to exercise their right to vote by post.
-The Chairman of the Board, Chairman of the Audit Committee, CEO, CFO and the company's auditors attended the AGM.
+Lifco's Annual General Meeting in Stockholm on 24 April 2024 was attended by 960 shareholders representing 82.9 per cent of the number of shares and 89.3 per cent of the total number of votes.
+The Board of Directors, CEO, CFO and the company's auditors attended the AGM.

-At the AGM, the Directors Carl Bennet, Ulrika Dellby, Dan Frohm, Erik Gabrielson, Ulf Grunander, Annika Espander, Johan Stern, Caroline af Ugglas, Axel Wachtmeister and Per Waldemarson were re-elected to the Board.
+At the AGM, the Directors Carl Bennet, Ulrika Dellby, Dan Frohm, Erik Gabrielson, Ulf Grunander, Caroline af Ugglas, Axel Wachtmeister and Per Waldemarson were re-elected to the Board.
+Anna Hallberg was elected as a new Director.
 Carl Bennet was re-elected Chairman of the Board.
-It was noted that the employee organisations had appointed Tobias Nordin and Peter Wiberg as members of the Board with Anders Lindström and Anders Lorentzson as deputies.

-The minutes of the AGM are available at www.lifco.se.
+It was noted that the employee organisations had appointed Anders Lindström and Tobias Nordin as members of the Board and Lina Juslin and Sofia Sandström as deputies.
+The minutes of the AGM are available at lifco.se.

-Main resolutions of the AGM: • Adoption of the presented Parent Company and consolidated income statements and balance sheets. • Approval of the Board's proposed dividend of SEK 1.50 per share. • The members of the Board and the Chief Executive Officer were released from liability in respect of the 2021 financial year. • It was resolved that fees in a total amount of SEK 6,760,000 be paid to the Directors, and that fees for committee work be paid in the amount of SEK 268,000 to the Chairman of the Audit Committee and SEK 134,000 to each of the other committee members.
-The Chairman of the Remuneration Committee will receive SEK 144,000 and each of the other members SEK 89,000.
-More detailed information can be found below in the section Directors' fees and in Note 10. • The audit firm PricewaterhouseCoopers AB was re-appointed as the company's auditors. • The AGM resolved to approve the Nomination Committee's proposed principles of appointment and terms of reference for the Nomination Committee. • Approval of the Board of Directors' remuneration report.
+Main resolutions of the AGM: • Adoption of the presented Parent Company and consolidated income statements and balance sheets. • Approval of the Board's proposed dividend of SEK 2.10 per share. • The members of the Board and the Chief Executive Officer were released from liability in respect of the 2023 financial year. • It was resolved to authorise the payment of Directors' fees in a total amount of SEK 6,579,900.
+For committee work, SEK 290,000 will be paid to the Chairman of the Audit Committee and SEK 145,000 to each member of the committee.
+The Chairman of the Remuneration Committee will receive SEK 155,700 and each of the other members SEK 96,300.
+More detailed information can be found below in the section Directors' fees and in Note 11. • The audit firm Öhrlings PricewaterhouseCoopers AB was re-appointed as the company's auditors. • Approval of the Board of Directors' remuneration report.